buildfirst/buildfirst/ch05/09_requirejs-usage/README.md

 Note that this sample merely outputs a few values to the developer console, so you better open it up!

-The bottom line is that RequireJS is better than doing no dependency management whatsoever, but probably more convoluted than necessary, as the alternatives we'll explore next will show. _The analysis happens in the book._
+> The bottom line is that RequireJS is better than doing no dependency management whatsoever, but probably more convoluted than necessary, as the alternatives we'll explore next will show.

+_A deeper analysis can be found in the book._

   [1]: http://i.imgur.com/TkjgTBt.png
   [2]: https://github.com/jrburke/requirejs